metamath/lamp-guide/docs/11/index.md

 If there are multiple work variables, and you apply the change, all will be replaced as necessary throughout the proof.

-> Click on "apply".
+> Click on "Apply".
 Notice that multiple work variables have been replaced.

 We now have these two statements: